millsvonmilski/ofxSimpleScreenRecorder/README.md

 ## TODOs
 * Integrate FFmpeg library into code
   - to convert buffer directly to video without process saving images to local storage and also without process openning terminal
+* Support different OS (Currently only supports OSX / tested on OSX El Capitan & oF_v0.9.7)